 Uncertainty looms a month after devastating Sonoma County fires

-Monster winds stoked a series of deadly wildfires that began Oct.
-8 and roared into Santa Rosa and the Sonoma Valley, surprising sleeping residents and wiping out whole neighborhoods from Fountaingrove to Coffey Park.
+Monster winds stoked a series of deadly wildfires that roared into Santa Rosa and the Sonoma Valley, surprising sleeping residents and wiping out whole neighborhoods from Fountaingrove to Coffey Park.

-By the time the devastating blazes were contained nearly three weeks later, they had charred more than 114,000 acres, destroyed 5,300 homes and killed 23 people, becoming the worst wildfires in state history.
+By the time the devastating blazes were contained nearly three weeks later, they had charred more than 114,000 acres, destroyed 5,300 homes and killed 23 people in Sonoma County, becoming the worst wildfires in state history.

 Damage is estimated at $3 billion.

 Now, with the smoke cleared and recovery underway, many are still trying to cope with the magnitude of the disaster while growing increasingly anxious about the future.

 Key questions still remain about the night the firestorm erupted: What caused the fires?
 And why were some people not warned before flames reached their neighborhoods?

 Equally important questions loom in the coming weeks and months: Where will displaced people go?
 How many will return to Sonoma County?
 How long will it take to rebuild and how much will it cost?
 What will become of the local real estate, tourism and job markets?